 Of course, we’re talking about healthy ways of consuming protein without all the added junk and empty carbs that you don’t need.
 Second, to that, the issue may be getting your protein on the go, or in small doses when you don’t have the time or appetite for an entire meal.
 A good solution is artichokes.

 What are the values?
 On average, there is more than 5g protein in an artichoke, which is approximately 10 percent of your recommended daily protein intake.
 They are low in calories and fat and considered a fine source of fibre and antioxidants.
-It decreases the bad LDL cholesterol in your body and is known to cut down colon cancer risks.

 If that wasn’t enough, artichokes are also a top source of folic acid, which acts as a factor in the synthesis of DNA.
 Their high potassium levels put them up there with bananas and sweet potatoes and they also contribute to tackling high blood pressure.
 Artichokes are available in the winter and work well in a meal when prepared in just about any which way, including steamed, grilled, roasted or sautéed.
 It is a delicious and nutritious (and protein-rich) replacement for bread and pasta.